Modeling Long Cycles: Introduction

 \section{Introduction}

-This paper develops an econometric framework for the inference on the cyclical properties of time series.
-We are particularly interested in stochastic cycles arising due to persistent low-frequency oscillatory impulse responses.
-The period of such cycles spans a substantial fraction of a sample, and the econometrician would be able to observe only a handful of peaks and troughs in data.
+This paper develops an econometric framework for inference on the cyclical properties of time series.
+We are particularly interested in stochastic cycles arising from persistent low-frequency oscillatory impulse responses.
+The period of such cycles spans a substantial fraction of a sample, and the econometrician would be able to observe only a handful of peaks and troughs in the data.
 We refer to such cycles as ``long''.

 Long cycles are prevalent in macroeconomic and financial data.
-In a recent paper, \cite{beaudry2020aer} estimate that many variables have cycles of length of approximately 32--40 quarters, which can correspond to 15\% and even 20\% of their observed samples.
-Using data from 1960 to 2011, \citet{DrehmannBorioTsatsaronis2012} estimate that the length of the cycle for credit is 18 years or approximately 35\% of their sample.
+In a recent paper, \cite{beaudry2020aer} estimated that many variables have cycles of approximately 32--40 quarters, corresponding to 15\% and even 20\% of their observed samples.
+Using data from 1960 to 2011, \citet{DrehmannBorioTsatsaronis2012} estimated that the length of the credit cycle is 18 years or approximately 35\% of their sample.
 The first contribution of our paper is to show that statistical inference may be distorted in such cases.
-We find that substantial distortions occur when the cycle length exceeds 25\% of the sample size.
+We find that substantial distortions occur when the cycle length exceeds 25\% of the sample size.\footnote{See Appendix \ref{sec:distortions}.}

-In our second contribution, we propose a new econometric procedure for the inference on the periodicity of cycles.
+In our second contribution, we propose a new econometric procedure for inference on the periodicity of cycles.
 The novel aspect of our methodology is that it is specifically designed to take into account the possibility of long persistent stochastic cycles.
-Our procedure produces a confidence interval for the cycle length that has the following property: its asymptotic coverage probability is correct regardless of the cycle length.
-Thus, the confidence interval is asymptotically valid both when the period is small relative to the sample size, and when it spans a substantial fraction of observed data.
+Our procedure produces confidence intervals for the cycle length that have the following property: their asymptotic coverage probability is correct regardless of the cycle length.
+Thus, the confidence intervals are asymptotically valid both when the period is small relative to the sample size and when it spans a substantial fraction of observed data.
 No other procedure in the existing literature has this property.
-When the data generating process (DGP) is acyclical, in large samples our procedure is expected to produce empty confidence intervals for the cycle length.
-Hence, the procedure can be used to rule out the cyclical behavior.
+When a data-generating process (DGP) is acyclical, our procedure is expected to produce empty confidence intervals for the cycle length in large samples.
+Hence, the procedure can be used to rule out cyclical behavior.